Skip to product information

 Westport Tech Museum

-The Sony MiniDisc Walkman MZ-1, launched in November 1992 (September in Japan), was the "Big Bang" of the MiniDisc era—a chunky, $750 marvel that attempted to bridge the gap between the recordability of cassettes and the digital clarity of CDs.
-As the world's first MD recorder, it was famously over-engineered, featuring a high-contrast backlit LCD, a 10-key pad for titling tracks, and both optical and analog inputs.
-While later models became impossibly slim, the MZ-1 was a "brick" necessitated by its complex slot-loading mechanism and early ATRAC (Adaptive Transform Acoustic Coding) chips, which required significant power to compress audio in real-time.
-In 2026, the MZ-1 has reached "legendary" status among audiophiles, with fully tested bundles often fetching between $300 and $900 depending on the presence of the original AC-MZ1 power adapter.
-However, the machine is notorious for a "Disc Error" caused by a sticky laser sled home switch or fossilized grease on the drive gears; fortunately, the 2026 retro-tech community has perfected "clean-and-lube" techniques and 3D-printed replacement gears to keep these 34-year-old digital pioneers spinning.
+The Sony MiniDisc Walkman MZ-1, launched in late 1992, was the "Big Bang" of the MiniDisc era—a chunky, $750 marvel that attempted to bridge the gap between the recordability of cassettes and the digital clarity of CDs.
+As the world's first MiniDisc recorder, it was famously over-engineered, featuring a high-contrast backlit screen, a 10-key pad for titling tracks, and both optical and analog inputs.
+While later models became impossibly slim, the MZ-1 was a heavy brick necessitated by its complex slot-loading mechanism and early digital audio chips, which required significant power to compress audio in real-time.
+It stands as a highly coveted pioneer among audiophiles, celebrated for its robust construction, high-fidelity sound, and its status as a legendary, early standard-bearer for mobile digital recording.

 Sony MiniDisc (MD)